nikx12/clicks_js/README.md

-# clicks_js
+# solution_Nikhita_Zulka
 ### Test Assessment

-Have made use of node and npm.
+Have made use of node, npm and javascript while creating this solution.

 ### Requirements
 Given an array of clicks, return the subset of clicks where: